learnable-content/React-the-ES6-Way/readme.md

 </textarea>
 ```

-We've just updated the textarea to call a `textChanged` function any time the
+We've just updated the textarea to call the component's `textChanged` method any time the
-textarea value changes.
-Ok, so now we need to implement this function.
+`textarea` value changes.
+Ok, so now we need to implement this method.
 Let's
 add this function at the top of our component:
 ```es6
 textChanged = () => {